j3k0/cordova-plugin-purchase/doc/contributor-guide.md

 during this or a previous execution of the application.
 #### *setOwned(productId, value)*
 store the boolean OWNED status of a given product.

+## Retry failed requests
+When setup and/or load failed, the plugin will retry over and over till it can connect to the store.

+However, to be nice with the battery, it'll double the retry timeout each time.

+Special case, when the device goes online, it'll trigger all retry callback in the queue.